Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 **Note**: use `%<user group> if it is for a group instead of a single user`
 ```

-- `Race` issue: got some events not being received in the stream even if they hhad ran properly:
+- `Race` issue: got some events not being received in the stream even if they had ran properly:
   **Solution**: I have changes the `try_recv()` for `recv()` to make sure it is blocking and waiting to `recv` the event.
                 But chatGPT told me that i should use `recv()` to make sure the first line is received and then `try_recv` to drain all other lines.
-                And if nothign is send to use a timeout system to make sure I exit the loop as `recv()` would be indefinetely waiting.
+                And if nothing is send to use a timeout system to make sure I exit the loop as `recv()` would be indefinetely waiting.
                 **But I will not do that, I don't like it and seems stupid to me, so i will just keep the `try_recv()` and even if some events are not**
                 **captured, behind the scene the `run()` functions of each steps runs anyways.**